SusanFair/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
 This project is an analysis performed for Louise.
-She is a budding entrprenuure who is interesting in crowdfunding campaigns of verious types in the field of theatrical presentations.
+She is a budding entrprenuure who is interested in crowdfunding campaigns of verious types in the field of theatrical presentations.
 While she started a campaign for a play called "Fever", she is now moving on with other adventures.
 Wisely Louise is making decisions based on realiable and relevant historical data.
-A database of previous campaign has been assembled to be used as a basis for the analysis.
+A database of previous campaigns has been assembled to be used as a basis for the analysis.
 She has asked us to perform an analysis on this data to provide insights for her future campaign.

 ### Purpose
 As Louise moves to her next project we will provide her with specific analysis on results of different campaigns' success factors based on campaign lauch date.
 Is there a better season or month to start a campaign?
 Did campaigns in certain months have more success?
 Also Louise wants more detailed analysis on the success factors based on the funding goals of previous campaigns.
 How much is too much?
 Do larger goals increase or decrease the probability of a successful campaign.
 Is there a sweet spot between lower and higher goals that will give her a clearer pathway to a successful campaign.